-- Wiring harnesses having only a partial association with engine actuators or sensors; - A bell housing designed to be integral with the engine crankcase; - Top engine mountings designed higher than necessary with integral webs or struts.
+- Wiring harnesses having only a partial association with engine actuators or sensors. - A bell housing designed to be integral with the engine crankcase. - Top engine mountings designed higher than necessary with integral webs or struts.
 The centre of any engine mounting which is part of a cam cover should not be any more than 100mm above a line between the camshaft centres, when measured parallel to it.
-Any webs integral with the cam cover should not extend further back than the centre of the second cylinder bore; - Ballast.
-This is permitted on the engine (subject to the requirements of Article 4.2) but any in excess of 2kg will be removed from the engine before measuring engine weight or centre of gravity height.
+Any webs integral with the cam cover should not extend further back than the centre of the second cylinder bore. - Ballast.
+This is permitted on the engine (subject to the requirements of Article 4.4) but any in excess of 2kg will be removed from the engine before measuring engine weight or centre of gravity height.

-5.5 Engine throttles:
+5.5 Engine torque demand:

-- 5.5.1 The only means by which the driver may control the engine throttle positions is via a single chassis mounted foot pedal. - 5.5.2 Designs which allow specific points along the pedal travel range to be identified by the driver or assist him to hold a position are not permitted. - 5.5.3 The minimum and maximum throttle pedal travel positions must correspond to the engine throttle minimum (nominal idle) and maximum open positions. - 5.6 Exhaust systems:
+- 5.5.1 The only means by which the driver may control the engine torque is via a single chassis mounted foot (accelerator) pedal. - 5.5.2 Designs which allow specific points along the accelerator pedal travel range to be identified by the driver or assist him to hold a position are not permitted. - 5.5.3 The maximum accelerator pedal travel position must correspond to an engine torque demand equal to or greater than the maximum engine torque at the measured engine speed. - The minimum accelerator pedal travel position must correspond to an engine torque demand equal to or lower than ONm. - 5.5.4 The accelerator pedal shaping map in the ECU may only be linked to the type of the tyres fitted to the car: one map for use with dry-weather tyres and one map for use with intermediate or wet-weather tyres.